 The first step in working toward a tree canopy goal is understanding what you have.
 Urban tree canopy assessments use high resolution aerial imagery, analytical tools, and other available data to provide communities with detailed information about existing and potential tree canopy cover.
 Over 70 communities and 9 counties in the Chesapeake watershed have completed assessments, which you can access through our Home Page map.

-To complement the “bird’s eye” view of a canopy assessment, tree inventories are important for gathering on-the-ground information about community trees, such as tree size, species, and condition. i-Tree is a free, online software suite from the USDA Forest Service that can be used for tree inventory and quantifying your community’s tree benefits, from air quality to stormwater reduction to carbon sequestration.
+To complement the “bird’s eye” view of a canopy assessment, tree inventories are important for gathering on-the-ground information about community trees, such as tree size, species, and condition. i-Tree is a free, online software suite from the USDA Forest Service that can be used with tree inventory data to quantify your community’s tree benefits, such as air pollution and stormwater reduction, carbon sequestration, and energy savings.

 Resources & Stories

 This tool gives Pennsylvania communities the ability to conduct tree inventories, monitoring activities, and urban tree canopy analyses, as well as track tree maintenance and stewardship activities.
 View webinar to learn how to use it.